mcm001/prusaOwnersWiki/S3l3ctor.md

-This is S3l3ctor, an open source, sub $100, 6 chroma filament selector system currently under development.
+This is S3l3ctor, an open source 6 chroma filament selector system currently under development.
 You can print any color (up to 6) you want without changing your extruder design.